JerW18/CSARCH2-SimulationProject/README.md

 3. Compile and run the Python file (IEEE_754_Binary_32_operation.py)
 ### Running the .exe
 1. Download IEEE_754_Binary_32_operation.exe
-2. Double click and run it (may take a moment to load)
+2. Double-click and run it (may take a moment to load)
 Note: The automated tests will also run and be shown on the CLI.

 ### GUI Input
 The program will ask the user for two floating point binary inputs and their exponents.
 Following this they will be prompted to choose which rounding mode they would like to use.
-Then lastly they need to input the number of digits that is going to be used for the operation.
+Then lastly they need to input the number of digits that are going to be used for the operation.

 ## Test Cases and Sample Outputs